BrianSandiford/ansible-aws-ec2/README.md

 # Create AWS user
 Open the AWS [Console](https://us-east-2.console.aws.amazon.com/console/home?region=us-east-2), search for IAM (Identity and Access Management) and follow these  [steps](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) to create a user and take note of the Access Key and Secret Key that will be used by Ansible to set up the instances.

+# Install Ansible and the EC2 module dependencies

 ansible-playbook playbook.yml --ask-vault-pass --tags create_ec2

 ansible-playbook install-jenkins.yml -i inventory.txt --private-key ~/.ssh/my_aws.pem  --ask-vault-pass